ether/etherpad-lite/doc/api/hooks_server-side.md

 This hook is called to handle authentication.

-Plugins that supply an authenticate function should probably also supply an authFailure function unless falling back to HTTP basic authentication is appropriate upon authentication failure.
+Plugins that supply an authenticate function should probably also supply an authnFailure function unless falling back to HTTP basic authentication is appropriate upon authentication failure.

 This hook is only called if either the `requireAuthentication` setting is true